Changes due to COVID-19

 - Any other matters referred to the MGB by the minister or the Lieutenant Governor

-The following rules are effective June 1, 2018 and replace the former MGB Procedure Guide.
+The following rules came into effect June 1, 2018 replacing the former MGB Procedure Guide.

 - Annexation Rules